code-monet/sim-gamer-kit/docs/game_guides/index.md

 > TODO: Game available but study pending

+### Need for Speed: Underground 2 (2004)

+Finicky to set up this game with a wheel, but once done works well.

+1. Combined pedals (separate zeroed pedals can be assigned but didn't work).
+2. Hardware Effects Usage: High
+3. Requires "wheel" DirectInput device, otherwise controller bindings menu will be glitched out (and there will be no FFB).

 ### Need for Speed: Most Wanted (2005)

 An "arcade" racing game with one of the better force feedback effects for its time.